ashleychontos/pySYD/docs/library-output.rst

 Subdirectories are automatically created for each star that is processed.
 Based on the way you use ``pySYD``, there are a number of different outputs which are saved by default.
-Here we will list them and describe them all.
+Here we will list and describe them all.

+We will reserve this page solely for saved outputs and hence, please see our crashteroseismology example if you'd like more information about the printed `verbose` output

 .. todo::